zzpudding/Digital-cookbook-OverChef/README.md

 ## What is OverChef
 >*OverChef*, is a digital cooking software, providing functionalities such as quickly off-line searching, updating recipes based on users’ preference and add use’s own recipe.
 It helps users to cook a dish in an efficient and less wasting way.

-Instructions before opening the Overchef App.
+## Requirement
+-Installed Eclipse and MySQL server (such as MAMP, MySQL Workbench) -Installed JavaFX Runtime Environment
+-Java SE Runtime Environment

+## Instructions
-Before opening:
+### Before opening:

-  Database Requirement:
+####  Database Requirement:
-  -Create a connection with port number 3306,and password 1234(or can also use your own password by changing the password in DBConnector.java) .
+  -Build connection between Eclipse and MySQL server (the port number and password can be changed in DBConnector.java).
   -Create or forward engineering a local database named 'overchefdb'in the created connection and then choose 'Import from self-contained file' to import the 'overchefdb.sql' file into the 'overchefdb'.
   -Buid your own mysql-connector.jar path to the project.

-  FX Requirement:
+####  FX Requirement:
   -Ensure you have installed the javafx runtime environment.